juliennecodes/shop/Error Log.md

 #Error missed by test
 I had an error where the totals mess up when I try to increase the quantity of an already existing cart item.
 Tracking it down was a bit of pain since all the tests were passing and it seemed like the functions worked as they should.
 The error was I missed writing the parameter in updateCart's helper function.
 It seems obvious now.
 It was in changeQuantity.
 However, I did check the actual function instead of the one inside updateCart.
 I also went to isInCart before I checked updateCart.
 The test missed the error because while I was adding multiple quantities, I was adding them in one go.
 So in updateCart, instead of changing item quantity of an already existing cart item, I was actually just adding item to cart.
 This was in the test for update cart.
 I think I wrote the other tests fine, maybe.

+#Error in rendering component that matches the route path
+- "A <Switch> looks through its children <Route>s and renders the first one that matches the current URL."
+- Because the route path for the homepage was /, even when I was typing /menu, the homepage was the one being rendered
+- I guess it stopped at the slash?
+To fix it, you have to type exact in the homepage